Baker-IGM/IGME-110/exercises/imageOptimizeExercise/imgOptExercise.md

 In this part of the exercise, you’ll be working more directly with palettes, particularly in Indexed Color mode, which restricts you to 256 or fewer colors in the palette (unlike RGB and CMYK, which have millions of available colors in their palettes).

-1. Open the image cartoon.psd.
+1. Open the image `cartoon.psd`.

-2. Zoom in to at least 400%, and make sure you can see the blade of the axe.
+2. Zoom in to at least `400%`, and make sure you can see the blade of the axe.

-3. From the Image > Mode menu, select Indexed Color.
+3. From the Image Mode Menu, select `Indexed Color`.

 4. In the dialog box, try the following, noting the changes in the image (in particular, observe any changes to the gradients in the hammer):
-    -   Change the Dither from Diffusion to Pattern to None.
+    -   Change the `Options - Dither` from `Diffusion` to `Pattern` to `None`.
-    -   Change Color Depth to 32 colors.
+    -   Change `Palette - Colors` to `32`.
 What happens to the axe blade?
     -   Change the Dither back to Diffusion.
 What happens now?
 (Try zooming in so you can see the pixels more clearly.)
-    -   Change the palette to the Web Palette rather than Local.
+    -   Change the `Palette` to the `Web Palette` rather than `Local`.
 How many colors is it using now?
 Did that improve or reduce the quality of the image?
-    -   Try the Mac and Windows OS palettes, and observe the number of colors and impact on quality.
+    -   Try the `System (Mac OS)` and `System (Windows)` palettes, and observe the number of colors and impact on quality.

-5. Return to the Web palette, and experiment with the diffusion settings to get the best version of the image you can.
+5. Return to the `Web` palette, and experiment with the `Options` to get the best version of the image you can.

-6. Save the indexed color as a GIF called webcartoon.gif (the GIF format is called Compuserve GIF in the Save As menu, because of a patent on the format).
+6. Save the indexed color as a GIF called `webcartoon.gif` (the GIF format is called Compuserve GIF in the Save As menu, because of a patent on the format).

 Close the original webcartoon.psd file.